 XATMEP is indicated for the treatment of pediatric patients with acute lymphoblastic leukemia (ALL) as part of a multi-phase, combination chemotherapy maintenance regimen.

 XATMEP is indicated in the management of pediatric patients with active polyarticular juvenile idiopathic arthritis (pJIA) who have had an insufficient therapeutic response to, or are intolerant of, an adequate trial of first-line therapy including full dose nonsteroidal anti-inflammatory agents (NSAIDs).

 Important Administration Information

-It is important that XATMEP be measured with an accurate measuring device [see WARNINGS AND PRECAUTIONS, PATIENT INFORMATION].
+It is important that XATMEP be measured with an accurate measuring device [see WARNINGS AND PRECAUTIONS, Patient Counseling Information].
 A household teaspoon is not an accurate measuring device.
 A pharmacist can provide an appropriate device and can provide instructions for measuring the correct dose.